LukePappa/Ourism/p.md

-All perceive a world wherein they come to apprehend Divine Love as the only reality.
-God is known to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.
+All perceive a world wherein they come to know Divine Love as the only reality.
+To fulfill your purpose, stop imposing misery upon yourself.